Goutham100/cryptonite_taskphase_goutham/cryptonite_taskphase_goutham/Hello_Hackers.md

 ### Category: linux Basics

 ## Step 1: Enter the command given in the challenge description
-- Enter hello command to get the flag.
+- Enter 'hello' command to get the flag.

 ### Tools used:
 - none